anilpsori/tails_simulation/docs/index.md

 ## Stabilizing selection

 At the end of generation **100,000**:
-- The phenotype standard deviation `SD` is set to the **SD of the phenotype distribution** at that time.
+- The phenotype standard deviation `SD` is set to the **SD of the phenotype distribution** at that time and held constant during selection.
 - The optimum phenotype is set to the **mean phenotype** at that time and stored as `optPhenotype`.

 Fitness is applied by assigning each individual a `fitnessScaling` value: